Our Team

 MUSIC DIRECTOR

 Nia Williams is a freelance musician and writer.
-Her work as a pianist/musical director takes her into opera, theatre, musical theatre and dance companies, schools and colleges, and she has accompanied singers and instrumentalists in genres ranging from art song, opera and ballet to musical theatre, jazz and ballads.
+Her work as a pianist and musical director takes her into opera, theatre, musical theatre and dance companies, schools and colleges, and she has accompanied singers and instrumentalists in genres ranging from art song, opera and ballet to musical theatre, jazz and ballads.
 As an English National Ballet Associate Artist, Nia co-leads Oxford’s Dance for Parkinson’s programme, and she delivers workshops combining music, movement and storytelling for all age groups and levels.
 These have included sessions for Creation Theatre, Live Nation Theatre, Flourish (bringing the arts to people with dementia) and Create with Care, as well as workshops on her own compositions with postgraduate students at the Royal Academy of Music.
-Nia founded and runs award-winning theatre company Three Chairs and a Hat, which made its Edinburgh Fringe debut in 2019 with her musical ‘Verity’.
-As well as several musicals, Nia has written seven novels, many short stories, lyrics and libretti.
+Nia founded and runs award-winning theatre company Three Chairs and a Hat, which has performed at Edinburgh, Brighton and Camden Fringe Festivals as well as theatres across the south, and streams on international platform Scenesaver.
+As well as several musicals, Nia has written eight novels, many short stories, lyrics and libretti.

 Our Trustees